 Our oilfield customers are generally large, independent, integrated or nationally-owned oil or oilfield service companies.
 These firms are relatively few in number.
 The percentage of revenues attributable to a customer in any particular year depends on the level of oil and natural gas exploration, development and production activities undertaken by such customer, the availability and suitability of our vessels for the customer's projects or products and other factors, many of which are beyond our control.
 Our primary government customer is the U.S. Navy's MSC, a department that is responsible for the contracting of marine vessels and services for all branches of the United States Armed Forces.
-For the year ended December 31, 2022, Anadarko Petroleum Corporation and Military Sealift Command each accounted for 10% or more of our consolidated revenues.
-For a discussion of significant customers, see Note 18 to our consolidated financial statements.
+For the six months ended June 30, 2023, and each accounted for 10% or more of our consolidated revenues.
+For a discussion of significant customers, see Note 18 to our Financial Statements.
+Specific customers accounting for over 10% of our consolidated revenues for any period typically vary from period to period over time.